Appendix C - Sample Design, Data Collection, and Estimation

 Sample size and allocation

-The frame for the second stage of sampling consisted of 52-weeks from January 6, 2007 to January 4, 2008.
-Each establishment selected into the 2007 CFS sample was systematically assigned to report for four reporting weeks-one in each quarter of the reference year.
-Each of the four-weeks was in the same relative position of the quarter.
+The frame for the second stage of sampling consisted of 52-weeks from January 6, 2002 to January 4, 2003.
+Each establishment selected into the 2002 CFS sample was systematically assigned to report for four reporting weeks-one in each quarter of the reference year.
+Each of the 4-weeks was in the same relative position of the quarter.
 For example, an establishment might have been requested to report data for the 5th, 18th, 31st, and 44th weeks of the reference year.
 In this instance, each reporting week corresponds to the 5th week of each quarter.
-Prior to assignment of weeks to establishments, the selected sample was sorted by primary stratum (State x metropolitan area x industry) and measure-of-size.
+Prior to assignment of weeks to establishments, we sorted the selected sample by primary stratum (state x metropolitan area x industry) and measure-of-size.

 For each of the four reporting weeks in which an establishment was asked to report, we requested the respondent to construct a sampling frame consisting of all shipments made by the establishment in the reporting week.
 Each respondent was asked to count or estimate the total number of shipments comprising the sampling frame and to record this number on the questionnaire.
 For each assigned reporting week, if an establishment made more than 40 shipments during that week, we asked the respondent to select a systematic sample of the establishment's shipments and to provide us with information only about the selected shipments.
 If an establishment made 40 or fewer shipments during that week, we asked the respondent to provide information about all of the establishment's shipments made during that week; i.e., no sampling was required.